tyronyiu/Uni/MGT345/2019-02-04-continued.md

 ### Pre-employment screening - Background checks

 Determine the accuracy of the information submitted.
-Principalreason is to hire better workers and the background investigatoins involve obtaining data from various sources, such as former employers.
+Principal reason is to hire better workers and the background investigations involve obtaining data from various sources, such as former employers.
 The intensity of background investigations depends on the nature of the open position.
 These investigations may be conducted on an ongoing basis.
 A financial devastation, a marital